 Denver is no newbie in the technology industry.
 Denver Tech Center has been functional since the 1970s and since then it has encouraged and assisted plenty of technology companies to settle in the city.
-It is because of contributions of cities like Denver, that Colorado has become 5th growing state in the country.
+It is because of contributions of cities like Denver, that Colorado has become the 5th growing state in the country.
 The projected growth rate of the IT industry in Denver is 11% in the next five years which is quite impressive.
 The most in-demand jobs in Denver nowadays are of software development and engineers and the median annual income of an IT expert in Denver is $97,719.

 9) Huntsville, Alabama:

 With NASA’s Marshall Space Flight Center, US Space and Rocket Center, and Army’s Aviation and Missile Command Center in Huntsville, the city is popularly known as the Rocket City.
-But the low cost of living there has been encouraging tech startups and mature businesses to invest there & turn the city into a tech hub.
+But the low cost of living there has been encouraging tech startups and mature businesses to invest there & turn the city into a best tech city.
 Groups like Urban Engine are also providing necessary resources to entrepreneurs to get started in Huntsville.
-Huntsville is witnessing a steady growth in the tech industry and the tech jobs are expected to increase by 6% in the coming five years.
+Huntsville is witnessing a steady growth in the tech industry, and the tech jobs are expected to increase by 6% in the coming five years.

 10) Charlotte, North Carolina:

 Charlotte can be stated as one of the tech hubs USA because of its growing technology industry and the intensifying interest of businesses in the flourishing tech scene.
 IT pros are flexing their entrepreneurial muscles and can earn an annual median income of $91,617.
 Developers, software engineers, and data analysts are in high demand here, and all this has projected an estimated 9% growth in the tech industry by 2024, which is highly promising.